Geode-solutions/docs/references/opengeode/HybridSolidBuilder.md

 ```

- Create a new hexahedron from four vertices.
+ Create a new hexahedron from eight vertices.

 **vertices** [in] The eight vertices defining the hexahedron to create